A Step in Understanding the Hubble Tension: The effects of a Step on the CMB

 where $H_\text{WZDR, SIDR}$ is the Hubble parameter in the WZDR or SIDR model, respectively.
 Note that $H_\text{WZDR}=H_\text{SIDR}$ after the step, so that the integrand vanishes for redshifts between recombination at $z_*$ and the step.
 Matching onto the superhorizon solutions of \Eq{initialcondition}, the well-known solution for the photon perturbation inside the horizon takes the form

 where $c_\gamma \simeq 1/\sqrt{3}$ is the speed of sound of the photon fluid and $k_t$ is defined as the wave number of a mode that enters the horizon during the transition.
 This solution neglects the drag effect contribution from the gravitational potentials~\cite{Bashinsky:2003tk,Baumann:2015rya}, which modifies both the phase and amplitude of $d_\gamma$ and gives rise to subleading effects.

 From \Eq{dgamma}, we see that the photon perturbations for small-$k$ modes ($k \ll k_t$) are now manifestly identical to those of the reference SIDR model, whereas the high-$k$ modes have a phase shift at recombination approximately given by $c_\gamma k \Delta \tau$.
+Since low and high $k$ correspond to low and high $\ell$, respectively, we see that \Eq{dgamma} qualitatively reproduces the low and high $\ell$ limits of the phase shift shown in the bottom panel of Fig.~\ref{fig:clwithstep}: low $\ell$ modes have no phase shift whereas high $\ell$ modes have a phase shift given by $\Delta \ell/\ell=\Delta k/k=-\Delta \tau/\tau_*$.
 We note that this phase shift can be removed by adjusting $H_0$ to keep the angular size of the sound horizon $\theta_s$ fixed between the two models.\footnote{We have verified numerically in CLASS that the change to $\theta_s$ from the step satisfies $\Delta\theta_s/\theta_s \simeq \Delta\tau /\tau^*$.} However, this amounts to introducing a corresponding phase shift at low-$\ell$.
 Indeed, the $\ell$-dependent signature of a stepped fluid is distinct from a modification to the angular scale of the sound horizon at recombination.

 The picture described above holds qualitatively even when matter effects are non-negligible at the time of the transition.
 For small-$k$ modes, which enter the horizon well after the step, the conformal time difference between horizon entry and recombination is the same as in the SIDR model, and thus the small-$k$ modes of both the WZDR and the SIDR models possess the same phase evolution.
 On the contrary, large-$k$ modes that enter the horizon well before the step experience a different expansion rate, and thus have more time to evolve between horizon entry until the time of recombination.